Renaldas Seibutis

-Renaldas Seibutis (born July 23, 1985) is a former Lithuanian professional basketball player.
+Renaldas Seibutis (born July 23, 1985) is a Lithuanian former professional basketball player.
 He represented the senior Lithuanian national team internationally.
+He currently serves as an assistant coach of Žalgiris Kaunas.

 Professional career

 Europe

-In the 2010–11 season, Seibutis played for Olin Edirne Basketbol where he has become one of the leaders of Olin, averaging 18.6 ppg, 3.5 rpg, 4.5 apg and 1.6 spg.
+In the 2010–11 season, Seibutis played for Olin Edirne Basketbol of the Turkish Basketbol Süper Ligi (BSL), where he was one of the team's leaders, averaging 18.6 points, 3.5 rebounds, 4.5 assists and 1.6 steals per game.

-On June 12, 2011, Seibutis signed a three-year (2+1) contract with the Lithuanian team Lietuvos rytas.
+On 12 June 2011, Seibutis signed a three-year (2+1) contract with the Lithuanian team Lietuvos rytas.

 In July 2014, he signed a contract with Turkish team Darüşşafaka Doğuş.

-On September 4, 2015, Seibutis signed a one-year contract (with an option for another) with the Lithuanian club Žalgiris Kaunas.
+On 4 September 2015, Seibutis signed a one-year contract (with an option for another) with the Lithuanian club Žalgiris Kaunas.

-On July 21, 2017, Seibutis signed with Neptūnas Klaipėda for the 2017–18 season.
+On 21 July 2017, Seibutis signed with Neptūnas Klaipėda for the 2017–18 season.

-On July 17, 2018, Seibutis signed a two-year deal with Zaragoza of the Liga ACB.
+On 17 July 2018, Seibutis signed a two-year deal with Zaragoza of the Liga ACB.

-On August 11, 2021, Seibutis announced about end of his professional basketball career.
+On 11 August 2021, Seibutis officially announced his retirement from professional basketball, after having played his last game in 2019.

 NBA

 Seibutis was drafted in the second round with the 50th overall pick of the 2007 NBA draft by the Dallas Mavericks.
 Following the draft selection, he played with the Mavericks' NBA Summer League team in Las Vegas, averaging 6 points, 1 rebound, 1.6 assists, while shooting over 47% in 13 minutes per game over 5 games.
 He played again in 2008, averaging only 2 points in 10.9 minutes per game over 5 games.
 He was ultimately dropped from the 2008 roster because of his underperforming.

-On July 23, 2018, the draft rights to Seibutis, along with Johnathan Motley, was traded to the Los Angeles Clippers in exchange for the draft rights to Maarty Leunen and cash considerations.
-On August 7, 2018, the draft rights to Seibutis, along with Sam Dekker, were traded to the Cleveland Cavaliers in exchange for the draft rights to Vladimir Veremeenko.
+On 23 July 2018, the draft rights to Seibutis, along with Johnathan Motley, was traded to the Los Angeles Clippers in exchange for the draft rights to Maarty Leunen and cash considerations.
+On 7 August 2018, the draft rights to Seibutis, along with Sam Dekker, were traded to the Cleveland Cavaliers in exchange for the draft rights to Vladimir Veremeenko.